Disponible en la aplicación

 Agave sweetness comes through with some citrus on the front, and remains throughout.
 Interesting profile unlike any previous Ocho releases.

 Subtle agave nose.
 Lots of agave on palate.
 Minimal barrel notes, the agave shines here.
 Subtle finish with minimal heat.
 It’s an easy sipper for sure.
 Price hurts the overall score.
 It’s even better once it opens.
-Such an easy sipper.
+Such an easy sipper and the finish goes on for days.
 Top 5 easy for me.
 It’s a must try.